jktrns/dsc-180a-q1/README.md

 ### Abstract

 Differentially private synthetic data generation enables the release of realistic datasets while rigorously protecting the privacy of individuals in the source data.
 We implement a differentially private variational autoencoder (DP-VAE) trained using DP-SGD, which privatizes model training through per-sample gradient clipping and calibrated Gaussian noise injection.
-Applying this approach to a realistic telemetry dataset, we demonstrate that DP-VAE can generate high-fidelity synthetic records under a modest privacy budget (ε = 4.0).
+Applying this approach to a realistic telemetry dataset, we demonstrate that DP-VAE can generate high-fidelity synthetic records under a modest privacy budget ($\varepsilon = 4.0$).

 ---